Jay-Idrees/Microsoft-Azure-Design-Technologies-for-Cloud-Configuration/readme.md

     - **Creating an SQL Database Engine** - installing MYSQL creating a database and then tables to store application data
     - Steps
         - Create Linux VM
-        - Create MYSQL container.
+        - Create MYSQL Container.
 You will likely also have a separate application container
         - Deploy a custom MYSQL container and the application container to an Azure container instance using Azure Kubernetes